Be Grateful. Be Happy. Feel Better.

 I was born and raised in Vancouver, BC, attending the University of British Columbia for my undergraduate degree.
 Wanting a change, I went to Toronto for grad school (specifically, the University of Toronto).
 I will be honest: Toronto did not left a favourable impression with me (conversation topic for first meeting?).
 There are many things about that city that don't sync with me, but this isn't the place to rant about that :-)

 Vancouver is, and always be, my home.
-Though I will admit, I am enjoying my time in Seattle.
+Currently in Seattle for another internship.
 It is just like Vancouver, only less expensive real estate, with a "different" banking system.

 More about me?
 I can describe my core beliefs: